-The surface condition of the strand is an important aspect of continuous cast steel quality and is controlled mainly by the initial stages of solidification in the mould.
+Surface condition of the strand is an important aspect of continuous-cast steel quality and is controlled mainly by the initial stages of solidification in the mold.
 Undetected surface defects can cause serious quality problems that may persist into the final steel product, and in severe cases, may cause breakouts during the continuous casting process.
 To avoid these problems, it is useful to understand how each different type of defect forms, so that its presence may be detected by inexpensive monitoring of process sensor signals rather than full inspection of the final product.

 This study was undertaken to investigate surface defects in continuous cast steel, based on blooms cast at the Rod and Bar Products Division of BHP Steel, Newcastle, Australia.
-This large four strand caster produced $630 \times 400$ mm blooms that were hot charged to a reheating furnace and then hot rolled into a variety of steel products, including semi-finished 89-158 mm square billets.
-The billets occasionally suffered a range of surface defects, needing expensive, time consuming surface grinding, and in severe cases, even downgrading or rejection.
-The reconditioning yard was often a bottleneck in the process, and the cost associated with removing these defects was about \$3 500 000 per year.
-Surface quality problems persisted despite changes in rolling practice, demonstrating that at least some of the defects originated in the mould.
+This large 4-strand caster produced 630 x 400 mm blooms that were hot-charged to a reheating furnace and then hot rolled into a variety of steel products, including semi-finished 89 to 158 mm square billets.
+The billets occasionally suffered a range of surface defects, needing expensive, time-consuming surface grinding, and in severe cases, even downgrading or rejection.
+The reconditioning yard was often a bottleneck in the process, and the cost associated with removing these defects was about \$3,500,000 per year.
+Surface quality problems have persisted despite changes in rolling practice, demonstrating that at least some of the defects originate in the mold.

 After introducing a variety of different surface defects, this paper focuses on a particular surface defect of periodic surface depressions.
-A plant trial was conducted to simultaneously monitor mould variables (mould level and thermocouple temperatures) and examine the associated bloom and billet surfaces.
+A plant trial was conducted to simultaneously monitor mold variables (mold level and thermocouple temperatures) and examine the associated bloom and billet surfaces.
 Metallurgical investigations studied the sub-surface structure of bloom samples through depressions and oscillation marks.

 With the assistance of mathematical and physical modelling, the findings were interpreted to understand how the defects arise.
-It was envisioned that by linking events in the mould instrumentation data to specific bloom and billet surface features, a means of predicting surface quality problems could be devised.
+It was envisioned that by linking events in the mold instrumentation data to specific bloom and billet surface features, a means of predicting surface quality problems could be devised.
 Finally, changes were made to minimise the occurrence of these defects and improve both bloom and billet quality.
 It is hoped that insights gained from this study will help to understand and avoid future surface defects.

-Surface defects
+Surface Defects

 Surface features on the strand reveal a great deal about events at the meniscus during their formation.
 To save energy via hot charging, however, careful inspection of the cooled bloom surface rarely occurred.
 This section presents some example bloom surface imperfections observed in this study.
-The inspection revealed a wide variety of features including oscillation mark problems
+The inspection revealed a wide variety of features including oscillation mark problems (shape, pitch, and depth variations), and both transverse and longitudinal surface depressions.